Homeland Security inspector general investigates Secret Service handling of security at Trump rally

 President Joe Biden already had directed an independent review of the security at the rally.

-The shooting has raised questions about how the gunman was able to climb onto a roof with a clear line of site to the former president, who was injured.
+The shooting has raised questions about how the gunman was able to climb onto a roof with a clear line of sight to the former president, who said he was shot in the ear.

 The 20-year-old shooter, Thomas Matthew Crooks, was able to get within 135 meters (157 yards) of the stage where the Republican former president was speaking when he opened fire.
 That’s despite a threat on Trump’s life from Iran leading to additional security for the former president in the days before the Saturday rally.